JJ0132/practical_work_2/README.md

-# practical_work_2
-This is the repository of the practical work II made by Johan Mérida
+# *This is the repository of the practical work II*

+This project is a basic website with its respectives subpages and stylesheet.
+The page presents information about myself and my academic achievments and progress.

+## Changes

++ Create the repository with gitignore, LICENSE, and README.
++ Create docs, css, public and images folders.
++ Create index.html into docs folder.
++ Add first information to README.